-Most Home Burglaries are Committed during the Day
+Most Home Burglaries are Committed During the Day

-FBI’s crime statistics in 2012 has drawn a conclusion that the majority of home burglaries happen in the day time, rather than at night.
+FBI’s crime statistics in 2012 has drawn a conclusion that the majority of home burglaries happen in the daytime, rather than at night.
 Adding outside home lights does nothing to help prevent larceny during the day, but wastes a lot of electricity.

 You are likely to be blinded to the real leading causes of residential burglaries.
-A least, this report proves that darkness is not one.
+A least, this report proves that the darkness is not one.
 Instead of fooling thieves with those tricks (putting fake security signs and stickers is also one of them), you really should look for some practical and effective measures to prevent house intruders.

 Burglar-proof your front door, back door and windows turns out to be much more helpful than leaving your porch lights on.
 Or, turn to security cameras.

 Ready.
 Set.
 Save!

 Big selection, big SAVING.
 Get your hands on Reolink security cameras & systems before the best prices slip away!

 Outdoor Lighting May Increase Burglary Rather Than Decrease It